awsdocs/amazon-redshift-management-guide/doc_source/python-connect-identity-provider-plugins.md

 Following is an example of using the Azure Browser identity provider plugin to authenticate a user connecting to an Amazon Redshift database\.

-The password parameter is required\.
-However, you don't have to enter this parameter because multi\-factor authentication occurs in the browser\.
+Multi\-factor authentication occurs in the browser, where the username and password are provided by the user\.

 ```
 >>>con = redshift_connector.connect(